scarletbright/avalanche-docs/docs/v1.0/en/tutorials/node-monitoring.md

 Bad security practices could lead to attackers gaining control over your node!
 It is your responsibility to make sure proper security practices are followd.

-# Contributions
+## Contributions

 Basis for the Grafana dashboard was taken from the good guys at [ColmenaLabs](https://blog.colmenalabs.org/index.html), which is apparently not available any more.

-If you have ideas and suggestions on how to improve anything, please say so, post an issue, or make a pull request.
+If you have ideas and suggestions on how to improve this tutorial, please say so, post an issue, or make a pull request.